 Fancy having a playground that covers 200 acres of lush surroundings and activity grounds?

 That is exactly what Piedmont Park is.
 Not only is the park a beautiful place to unwind, but it is also a perfect place to hold big events.
 In fact, the famous Atlanta Jazz Festival is held here.

 Piedmont Park is near one of the naturally beautiful Atlanta attractions, the Atlanta Botanical Garden.
 You can easily make a simple and relaxed itinerary containing these two places to visit in Atlanta.

 If you are looking for free fun things to do in Atlanta, GA, an afternoon at Piedmont Park is definitely for you.
 Should you plan to use amenities at the park-like the public swimming pool, minimal charges apply.

 Are you the type who enjoys being surrounded by nature?
 Maybe, during your recent trip to New Orleans, you found immense joy in the City Park’s Botanical Gardens.

 You will be thrilled to know that Atlanta has its own piece of plant-filled paradise.
-The Atlanta Botanical Garden prides itself into being one of the gorgeous Atlanta attractions that continuously evolve over time.
+The Atlanta Botanical Garden prides itself on being one of the gorgeous Atlanta attractions that continuously evolve.